Tresillo2017/DevelopmentDAM/README.md

 The task `u3.tasks.task12` implements a "Guess the number" game.
 When you run it you'll be prompted to enter numbers and the program will give hints until you guess the secret number.

-## Best practices and recommendations

-- Consider adding a `build.gradle` or `pom.xml` if you want automated builds and IDE/CI integration.
-- Add a `run.sh` script or `Makefile` with common build/run commands to simplify the workflow.
-- Add unit tests if parts of the repository grow and need automated verification.

 ## Contributions

 If you'd like to contribute: